-The property represents an exceptional timber and/or sugarbush opportunity with attractive species composition, a maturing yellow birch age class, and high volumes, providing the next ownership a clean canvas to develop a personal stewardship plan.
-The ownership, Atlas Timberlands Partnership, is a collaboration between two conservation groups, The Nature Conservancy and the Vermont Land Trust.
-Together, they have held the property (along with other lands) as a model for managing a diverse array of stewardship goals, including the practice of sustainable silvicultural operations.
+The property represents an exceptional timber investment opportunity with attractive species composition, a maturing yellow birch age class, and high volumes, providing the next ownership a clean canvas to develop a personal stewardship plan.
+The ownership, Atlas Timberlands Partnership, is a collaboration between two conservation groups: The Nature Conservancy and the Vermont Land Trust.
+Together, they have held the property as a model for managing a diverse array of stewardship goals, including the practice of sustainable silvicultural operations.
 Their goal in divesting is to raise funds to further their forestland conservation work on new projects.

 Investment highlights include: